 Chicken breeders say that a quick look at a chicken’s ear lobes (yep, you read that right) can indicate what color eggs they’ll lay.
 For example, if the ear lobe is white, chances are their eggs will be, too.
 Hens with red earlobes typically lay brown eggs.
 There are definitely exceptions to this rule, increasing the importance of working with the right breeder.

 Wait!
 There's More

 Eggs are all white in the earliest stages of development as they form inside a hen’s shell gland.
 As the eggs move through the oviduct (a process that takes about a day), pigments are deposited directly onto the shell’s exterior.
 Before hens lay their eggs, the pigment of certain breeds permeates the shell’s exterior and lines the inside of the shell, too.

 For example, Ameraucana chickens lay blue-colored eggs because they produce a pigment called oocyanin.
 This pigment colors both the inside and outside of the shell.
 Other breeds that lay brown or tan-colored eggs produce a pigment that doesn’t go through the shell’s exterior, so the insides of their eggs will be white.

 Colorful Chicken Eggs

-Interestingly, brown eggs vary from light tan to a walnut hue because of numerous different genes.
+Interestingly, brown eggs vary from light tan to walnut hue because of numerous different genes.
 A green egg can be the result of a combination of a brown egg-laying chicken and a blue egg-laying chicken.
 Olive-colored eggs are produced by a breed famously called Olive Eggers.
-What’s more, brown-colored egg layers produce lighter colored eggs as they age.
+What’s more, brown-colored egg layers produce lighter-colored eggs as they age.